 This decorator is not doing anything particular fancy, it’s just using Stopwatch to track how much time the inner handler is taking to complete.

-What we’re interested into is the constructor: there the system is checking if the inner instance has been marked with the [Instrumentation] attribute, flipping a boolean value based on the result.
-That bool will then be used in the Handle() method to turn the instrumentation on or off.
+What we’re interested in is the constructor: there the system is checking if the inner instance has been marked with the [Instrumentation] attribute, flipping a boolean value based on the result.
+We’ll then use that bool in the Handle() method to turn the instrumentation on or off.
 That’s it!

 I’m using StructureMap as my IoC container and I’m taking care of the handler registration here .
 In the same file I also decorate all the query handlers with the InstrumentationQueryHandlerDecorator .